How to Handle 9 Typical Roommate Problems

 1. Understand how YOU resolve conflict

 For example, people who avoid confrontation will only deal with conflict in a controlled environment, usually with a mediator present.
-Someone who is more confrontational can’t be argued with: Instead, frame resolution as a win-win situation.
+Someone who is more confrontational can’t be argued with: Instead, resolution with the person needs to be a win-win situation.

 2. Do not go it alone